 - Rauschenberg Emergency Grants – assists professional artists of all disciplines in need of emergency medical aid.

 - Recording Academy and MusiCares COVID-19 Relief Fund – music industry professionals may apply for lost income due to the cancellation of scheduled gigs or performances due to coronavirus precautionary measures.

 - SAG-AFTRA COVID-19 Disaster Fund – members who are in an emergency financial crisis related to COVID-19 may request assistance to cover basic expenses like rent, mortgage, utilities and medical bills.

-- Sweet Relief COVID-19 Fund – funds available to apply for that can be used specifically for musicians and music industry workers affected by the coronavirus.
+- Sweet Relief COVID-19 Fund – musicians and music industry workers affected by the coronavirus can apply for funds.

 - Symphonic: Help Support Independent Musicians – artists can complete the application to be featured on Symphonic’s donation webpage; every time the page is refreshed, a different artist will appear for a user to donate.

 - Virtual Festival – a collaborative effort to help artists survive during difficult times using technology to gain exposure and provide opportunities for fans to support via Venmo and PayPal.

 U.S. Federal Resources